Student Affairs and Enrollment Management

 The Services for Students with Disabilities program endeavors to ensure a fair learning environment where students are able to succeed based on their own efforts and initiative, unhampered in their academic pursuits by disadvantages associated with their particular disability.

-The mission of Office of Student Conduct is to develop, disseminate, interpret, and enforce campus regulations and protect relevant rights of students.
+The mission of Office of Student Rights and Responsibilities is to develop, disseminate, interpret, and enforce campus regulations and protect relevant rights of students.

 Student Health and Counseling Center

 The Student Health and Counseling Center helps to promote the academic and personal success of Fresno State students by encouraging the maintenance of healthy lifestyles and providing affordable and accessible health and psychological care.